speechly/speechly-unity-dotnet/README.md

 - C# development environment with .NET Standard 2.0 APIs like Unity or Microsoft .NET
 - Tested with Unity 2019.4.36f1 and .NET 6.0.200

-## Contents
+## Key files and folders in this repo

+- <speechly-client.unitypackage> is a snapshot of Unity project's `Assets/Speechly` folder.
-- .Net code project in `speechly-client-net-standard-2.0/` folder.
-See its README.md for details
+- <speechly-client-net-standard-2.0/> folder contains the Unity sample project.
+See its README.md for details.
-- Unity sample project in `speechly-client-net-standard-2.0/` folder.
-See its README.md for details
+- <speechly-client-net-standard-2.0/> folder contains the .NET solutions.
+See its README.md for details.

 ## Usage